aarnphm/morph/docs/content/SRS/SRS.md

 > [!IMPORTANT] RFA-RF3
 >
-> `tinymorph` will utilise online inference for planning suggestion.
+> `morph` will utilise online inference for planning suggestion.

 Rationale: Running model locally poses challenges for users to setup both base model with specific SAEs for different tasks.
-While `tinymorph` roadmap is to release a packaged binary that can be run everywhere, a online inference server will be used for web-based interface to ensure the best user experience.
+While `morph` roadmap is to release a packaged binary that can be run everywhere, a online inference server will be used for web-based interface to ensure the best user experience.

 ### Business Rules